 Original Medicare pays for most of your hospital (Part A) and medical (Part B) expenses, but does not cover the full extent of your out-of-pocket costs.
-Medicare Supplement policies help with the remaining out-of-pocket costs that Original Medicare does not cover.
-Medicare Supplements are standardized policies, there are ten plan types identified by specific letters, in most states.
+Medicare supplement policies help with the remaining out-of-pocket costs that Original Medicare does not cover.
+Medicare supplements are standardized policies, there are 10 plan types identified by specific letters, in most states.

 Each standardized "letter" plan offers basic benefits that help cover the hospital (Part A) and medical (Part B) out-of-pocket costs.
-Some of the Medicare Supplement plan options cover additional benefits such as foreign travel coverage or coverage for Part B excess charges.
+Some of the Medicare supplement plan options cover additional benefits such as foreign travel coverage or coverage for Part B excess charges.

-The chart below lists the Security Medicare Supplement plans we offered prior to June 1, 2010 (existing members may stay on these plans, but no new members can be enrolled), and provides an overview of the benefits and out-of-pocket cost covered by the different plans (e.g., Plan A, B, C).
-To find which Security Medicare Supplement plan that you are enrolled in please refer to your ID card (for additional information on your ID card please refer to page three of this guide).
+The chart below lists the current Security Medicare Supplement plans we offer, and provides an overview of the benefits and out-of-pocket cost covered by the different plans (e.g., Plan A, B, D).
+To find which Security Medicare Supplement plan that you are enrolled in please refer to your ID card (for additional information on your ID card please refer to page four of this guide).